KlemenKobau/KlemenKobau/README.md

-# Hello, I am Klemen
+# Hello :wave:, I am Klemen

 ## Professional :desktop_computer:
 - Working on the CKA exam for Kubernetes